-Okay so we know kids NEED to play.
+Okay so the importance of play.
+We know kids NEED to play.
 But how many hours a day should we be shooting for?
-An occupational therapist and author of one of my favorite books, Angela Handscom, says kids should be playing (ideally outside) for three hours a day.
+An occupational therapist and author of one of my favorite books, Angela Hanscom, says kids should be playing (ideally outside) for three hours a day.

 That may seem impossible, especially given all the other commitments we tend to take on during the week but it’s time to make play a priority for our kids.

 7 Tips for getting in those “play” hours